 This transitional rec room sitting area features a red striped shade, chairs upholstered in a red paisley print, paintings with red on them and a red Oriental carpet.
 The brown wood coffee table anchors the room.

 As seen on season one of Sarah Sees Potential, designer Sarah Richardson transformed a century-old home's cramped, dated kitchen into a beautiful cooking and entertaining space with tons of modern amenities.
-Maintaining the home's antique charm, Sarah chose traditional blue floral wallpaper, brass accents and oil finished hardwood floors to accent a breathtaking Calacatta marble kitchen island with an attached dining table.
+Maintaining the home's antique charm, Sarah chose white subway tile, brass and blue accents and oil finished hardwood floors to accent a breathtaking Calacatta marble kitchen island with attached dining table.

 As seen on season 1 of Sarah Sees Potential, designer Sarah Richardson transformed this once dark and dated dining room into a chic, updated space perfect for entertaining.
 A new chair rail was added for visual interest and to allow Sarah to install two types of chic beige wallpaper.
 Dark wood accents in the table, floor and mirror balance the room's primary light, airy color and lend a "steakhouse" feel.
 Sarah finished the space by closing in an awkward half-wall with antique leaded glass windows repurposed from an old library cabinet.